ibm-cloud-docs/Cloudant/offerings/learning-center.md

 The VALUE is the thing you need to report on (e.g. total sales).

-The Reducer is _sum, so that the VALUE is totalled for matching keys (e.g orders on the same date).
+The Reducer is _sum, so that the VALUE is totaled for matching keys (e.g orders on the same date).

 Here's what defining a MapReduce looks like in the Cloudant dashboard.

 When the MapReduce view is built, it can be queried to see each KEY/VALUE pair stored in the index.

 Or, if the reducer is switched on result set can be grouped by the value of each key.
-Here we are totalising each day's sales.
+Here we are totalizing each day's sales.

 The view can be queried for individual keys (e.g. sales on a given date), all keys, or a range of keys (e.g. between two dates).